Is 'Tár' streaming? Where to watch the Oscar-nominated Cate Blanchett movie

 It's one of Cate Blanchett's best roles to date, but is Tár streaming anywhere yet?

-While other recent releases like She Said and Women Talking take on the abuse of power against women, Tár centers on a woman as a string of scandals and cancel culture upend the privileged position she occupies in both her classical orchestra and the world at large.
+While other recent releases like She Said and Women Talking take on the abuse of power against women, Tár centers on a woman as a string of scandals and cancel culture upend the privileged position she occupies in both the orchestra and the world at large.

-It's a welcome comeback for writer-director Todd Field—last seen for the 2006 Kate Winslet-led film Little Children—and a true triumph for Blanchett.
+It's a welcome comeback for writer-director Todd Field—last seen for the 2006 Kate Winslet-led film Little Children—and a triumph for Blanchett.
 But where is Tár streaming?
-Here's everything you know to watch the movie at home.
+Here's everything you know to watch the Oscar nominee at home.

-Alas, Tár—which, after premiering at the Venice International Film Festival in September 2022, saw a wide release in the United States on October 28—is not yet available on a subscription streaming platform.
-However, you can currently rent for $5.99 or purchase for $19.99 to watch at home in 4K Ultra HD on Amazon Prime Video, Apple TV, Google Play, Vudu and YouTube.
+Yes, Tár—which, after premiering at the Venice International Film Festival in September 2022, saw a wide release in the United States on October 28—is finally available on streaming.

 'Tár' plot summary: what's it about?